Word Confusion: Every Way versus Everyway

 Curious About Other Everys?

-If you’re curious about other every closed compound words, you may want to check out “Every Body versus Everybody“, “Every Day versus Everyday“, “Every Man versus Everyman“, “Every One versus Everyone“, “Every Thing versus Everything“, and “Every Place versus Everyplace“.
+If you’re curious about other every closed compound words, you may want to check out “Every Body versus Everybody“, “Every Day versus Everyday“, “Every Man versus Everyman“, “Every One versus Everyone“, “Every Thing versus Everything“, “Every Place versus Everyplace“, and “Every Where versus Everywhere“.

-If you found this post on “Every Way versus Everyway” interesting, consider tweeting it to your friends.
-Subscribe to KD Did It, if you’d like to track this post for future updates.
+If you found this post on “Every Way versus Everyway” interesting, consider subscribing to KD Did It, if you’d like to track this post for future updates.

 Return to top